xdivayze/song-player/README.md

 By using this project to download and play audio from YouTube videos, you acknowledge and agree to comply with all applicable laws and YouTube's Terms of Service.
 You are solely responsible for obtaining any necessary permissions and licenses for the videos you download and use.

-If you are unsure about the copyright status of a video or the appropriate licenses, we recommend seeking legal advice or consulting YouTube's Help Center for more information.
+If you are unsure about the copyright status of a video or the appropriate licenses, we recommend seeking legal advice or consulting YouTube's Help Center for more information.</b>
+<hr